Sharad20-02/Basic-Implementation/Fisher Yates Shuffle/README.md

 ![Soundex Algorithm](./fisher-yates-shuffle.png)

 ## Time complexity
-The time complexity O(N), where n is the size of the array as we traverse the array only one time to swap the elements if needed.
+O(N), where n is the size of the array as we traverse the array only one time to swap the elements if needed

 ## Space complexity
-O(1), will be the space complexity as we have taken only two variables to traverse the array and haven't used any extra data structure.
+O(1)